-HDD Status Indicator
+1. HDD Status Indicator

-Part Function HDD Activity LED This LED will blink blue when the hard drive is being accessed.
-HDD Fault LED Green LED indicates power is on and hard drive status is good for this slot.
-If hard drive is defective or failed, the LED is Red.
-LED is off when there is no hard drive.
+Parts Function HDD Status LEDs Green LED indicates power is on and hard drive status is good for this slot.
+If there is no hard drive, the LED is Red.
+If hard drive defected in this slot or the hard drive is failure, the LED is blinking amber.
+HDD Access LEDs These LED will blink blue when the hard drive is being accessed.